 Please note: this Fund is administrated by SFU Library.
 No SFU Signature Sheet is required.

-These grants are to assist SFU faculty members who are applying for major external research grants (e.g., CFI, NCE or SSHRC MCRI or INE).
-Assistance may take the form of support salaries for personnel needed to prepare application materials, costs of travel required to meet with research collaborators, long-distance telephone/fax charges, etc. These grants do not fund research per se.
+These grants are to assist SFU faculty members who are applying for major external research grants (such as SSHRC Partnership Grants or CFI Innovation Fund) to meet expenses associated with the preparation of applications.
+Assistance may take the form of support salaries for personnel needed to prepare application materials, costs of travel required to meet with research collaborators, etc. These grants do not fund research per se.

 BMO Research Award in Indigenous Business and Leadership